osohq/oso/docs/content/python/guides/roles/getting-started.md

 ### Configuring our first resource

 Roles in Oso are scoped to resources.
-A role is a grouping of permissions that may be performed on that resource.
+A role is a grouping of permissions -- the actions that may be performed on that resource.
 Roles are assigned to actors to grant them all the permissions the role has.

 We define resources in Polar using the `resource` rule.
 The `Org` resource represents an Organization in the GitClub example application.